 My family and I just returned from a vacation, our first trip away after a truly challenging couple of years.
 During the trip I made 360-odd photos on film, and I learned some lessons in the process.
 Some of these lessons I’ve known for years.
-Some I only recently discovered.
-Some were learned the easy way and some were a bit more… painful.
+Others I’ve only recently discovered.
+Some were learned the easy way and others were a bit more… painful.

 Here’s everything that I learned shooting my vacation on film.